 A problem is never truly understood until it has been solved.
 The observed symptoms of a problem may indicate a very minor change, or, on the contrary, a complete overhaul of the underlying mechanism, and it is not possible to know beforehand which way we need to go about it.
 Computer programmers are quite familiar with this phenomena where a small error can lead to a large catastrophe while a major design flaw may only result in cosmetic problems.
 This fact holds true for science as well.
 When we see the above failures, we aren’t immediately sure if these are minor problems to be solved, or entail major revisions to science.
 Lord Kelvin, for instance, would have thought that black-body radiation and the constant speed of light only require minor adjustments to the established scientific view of the time.

-The determination of whether the problem needs a fundamental change or a cosmetic one requires a deeper analysis of the problem itself.
-This analysis has been going on in all areas of science for many decades now, and the answers have been so hard to come by that it is considered professional suicide to spend your career in trying to solve the problem: you may never solve it, and therefore jeaopardize your career advancement.
+The determination of whether the problem needs a serious change or a cosmetic one requires a deeper analysis of the problem.
+This analysis has been on-going in all areas of science for decades, and the answers are so hard that it is considered professional suicide to spend your career in trying to solve the problem: you may never solve it, and jeaopardize your career.
 These days hardly anyone today works on the foundations of quantum physics, the foundations of number theory or set theory, or questions the idea of a mechanical theory of computation.
-Everyone knows that these are the biggest outstanding problems of our times, but few would risk their career in trying to solve them.
-What if they were to fail in that attempt?
-That should give an indication of how difficult some of these problems are.
+Everyone knows that these are the biggest problems of our times, but few would risk their career in trying to solve them.

-My particular approach to this scientific paralysis has been to reduce the number of problems to be solved to just one, by showing how solutions would naturally arise if material objects were symbols of meanings rather than meaningless things.
-Once multiple problems have been reduced to a single problem, then we begin to see the gravity of the situation: we begin to realize that there is indeed a serious problem that requires a fundamental rather a cosmetic change.
-The next step is naturally to show what that fundamental change would look like.
-In my writings, I have attempted to do just that—showing how all fundamental problems in science require only one change—a change in our view of space-time from linear, homogeneous and isotropic to hierarchical, typed and closed.
+My approach to this scientific paralysis has been to reduce the number of problems to be solved to just one, by showing how solutions would naturally arise if material objects were symbols of meanings.
+Once multiple problems have been reduced to a single problem, then we begin to see the gravity of the situation: we realize that there is a serious problem that requires a fundamental rather a cosmetic change.
+The next step is to show what that fundamental change would look like.
+In my writings, I have attempted to show how all problems in science require only one change—a change in our view of space-time from linear, homogeneous and isotropic to hierarchical, typed and closed.
 I have also described a mathematical structure that would make this structure comprehensible.
 Since that structure requires a shift in the nature of logic and numbers, I am currently working on the formulation of a new kind of modal logic to make this formally describable.

-In a simple sense, every object in the universe is not an independent entity.
-It is rather defined in relation to a conceptually more abstract entity.
-The location of an object (i.e. its position in space and time) must be described like a postal address and a clock time rather than like a infinitesimal point in an infinite, flat, and uniform expanse.
+In a simple sense, the location of an object (i.e. its position in space and time) must be described like a postal address and a clock time rather than like a infinitesimal point in an infinite, flat, and uniform expanse.
 The collection of all these entities constitutes a hierarchical structure, in which nodes are types rather than quantities.
 The quantification, in fact, depends on first finding the types.

 How Broken Is Science?

-From this viewpoint, science is not broken in its details but in its fundamentals.
-The fix, however, is not complex; it is quite a simple revision in our notion of space and time.
-The problem of science, in this view, is that we are trying to reduce a hierarchical structure to a flat structure.
+Science is not broken in its details but in its fundamentals.
+The fix is a revision in our notion of space and time.
+The problem of science is that we are trying to reduce a hierarchical structure to a flat structure.
 All such reductions must be either inconsistent or incomplete.
-For instance, if we were to try to reduce the idea of a color to a specific set of colors, the reduction would be incomplete.
-If, however, we indeed took that specific set of colors to constitute a complete reduction of the idea of color, then the description would be inconsistent.
+For instance, if we were to try to reduce the idea of a color to a set of colors, the reduction would be incomplete.
+If, however, we took that specific set of colors to constitute a complete reduction of the idea of color, then the description would be inconsistent.

-Scientists who assert that science is working although a few minor things need to be figured out are like Lord Kelvin who thought that black-body radiation and the constant speed of light would fit into the conceptual framework of classical physics.
+Scientists who assert that science is working are like Lord Kelvin who thought that black-body radiation and the constant speed of light would fit into the conceptual framework of classical physics.
 The problems facing science today are far more profound, varied, and pervasive than the ones previously seen.
 Their fix, accordingly, also requires a fundamental shift in our thinking.

-The watch is broken, and the scientists who continue to stick to the current materialist ideology in science are the makers of this broken watch, and they don’t realize how broken it actually is.
+The watch is broken, and the scientists who stick to the current materialist ideology are the makers of this broken watch, and they don’t realize how broken it actually is.
 They try to move the needles of this watch to keep the appearance that the watch is working, not recognizing that the underlying mechanism itself needs an overhaul.
-The pedestrians watching this exercise marvel at the fact that this moving needle gives them useful technology, and therefore science must be correct.
-The profound problems of incompleteness, indeterminism, irreversibility, and incomputability are hidden from their limited vision, because scientists don’t acknowledge their failures; they however extol the beauty of the fences that have been built to mask or suppress these failures.
-The situation is as grim as it is disturbing.
+The pedestrians watching this exercise marvel at the fact that this moving needle gives them useful technology, and science must be correct.
+The profound problems of incompleteness, indeterminism, irreversibility, and incomputability are hidden from their vision, because scientists don’t acknowledge their failures; they extol the beauty of the fences.